 The lust for gold spans all eras, races, and nationalities.
 To possess any amount of gold seems to ignite an insatiable desire to obtain more.
 Through the centuries, this passion gave rise to the enduring tale of a city of gold.
 In the 16th and 17th centuries, Europeans believed that somewhere in the New World there was a place of immense wealth known as El Dorado.

 The legend of the Seven Cities of Gold (Seven Cities of Cibola) led to Francisco Vázquez de Coronado’s expedition of 1540 across the New Mexico territory.
 This became mixed with the stories of El Dorado, which was sometimes said to be one of the seven cities.

 Origin of El Dorado the City of Gold

 The origins of El Dorado lie deep in South America.
 And like all enduring legends, the tale of El Dorado contains some scraps of truth.
 When a new chieftain rose to power, his rule began with a ceremony at Lake Guatavita.
 Accounts of the ceremony vary, but they consistently say the new ruler was covered with gold dust, and that gold and precious jewels were thrown into the lake to appease a god that lived underwater.

-The Spaniards didn’t find El Dorado, but they did find Lake Guatavita and tried to drain it in 1545.
+The Spaniards didn’t find El Dorado the city of gold, but they did find Lake Guatavita and tried to drain it in 1545.
 They lowered its level enough to find hundreds of pieces of gold along the lake’s edge.
 But the presumed fabulous treasure in the deeper water was beyond their reach.